1. You'll now begin receiving a startup blueprint in your inbox every week

 3. Read your first idea below

 PS.
-We love your feedback!
-If you ever have any suggestions or comments, please reply to one of our emails and we will get back to you with a response.
+I love your feedback!
+If you ever have any suggestions or comments, please reply to one of our emails and I will get back to you with a response.

 Backstory: Julia, my girlfriend, is an avid amateur photographer.
 This past weekend I took her to D.C. to visit Union Station to take photos.
 It was her first time there, she was blown away... major brownie points for me!